 Financial instruments that potentially represent risk for the Group include deposits, debtors and credit balances denominated in foreign currency, creditors in foreign currency and deposits in foreign currency other than EUR.
 The Group's rental contracts are stipulated in EUR or on EUR basis thus mitigating FX risk associated with non-EUR based revenues.
-As at 31 December 2020, the Group does not have any open forward transactions.
+As of 31 December 2021, the Group does not have any open forward transactions.